UVADS/DS-2003/index.md

 ## How You'll Know You Are Learning
 This course will be a combination of lectures and labs.
 As the course progresses, it will become more lab based.
 During lab sessions, you should expect to spend your time on your computer working through examples in small groups.
 The best way to become comfortable with the material is to continually practice.
 The idea by making this lab-based class is that you can practice in an environment where you can ask questions and trouble-shoot with peers.
 Every class won't go perfectly, but week after week you should be more comfortable with R and the material.

      Reflections (25%): There will be two written reflections based on the course reading, How Charts Lie.
 Students should draw on their own opinions and thoughts to answer the prompt while framing their response in what they have learned from the book.

-     Assignments (30%): There will be weekly assignments due.
+     Coding Assignments (30%): There will be weekly assignments due.
 These assignments are meant to reiterate the content from the week.
 Students are asked to work independently on these assignments.

      Mid-term Project (20%): A group project will be assigned for the midterm and consist of finding and cleaning data, developing a question, and 	   	designing 2-3 charts that assist in answering the proposed question.